AriFordsham/GHCWiki/simd-plan.md

 ## Introduction

 This text documents the implementation stages / components for adding SIMD support to GHC for the LLVM Back-end.
-The overriding requirements and architecture for the project are located here:
+The overriding requirements and architecture for the project are located back at the [ SIMD LLVM Page](http://hackage.haskell.org/trac/ghc/wiki/SimdLlvm).

 Based on that design, the high-level tasks that must be accomplished include the following: